What’s the Value of my Solana Beach Home?

 The following data are taken from the San Diego MLS for Solana Beach home listings and sales (private sales are not included, nor are multifamily properties or mobile/manufactured housing).
 The data are believed to be reliable at the time this report was published, but are not guaranteed.

-In February 2020 there were 15 Solana Beach homes sold, 17% fewer than last month.
-Here are the highlights
+In April 2020 there were 9 Solana Beach homes sold, 47% fewer than last month, no doubt due to the pandemic.
+Here are the highlights:

 Detached Homes Sold